atlarge-research/opendc/site/docs/documentation/Input/Topology.md

 }
 ```

-This is creates a data center with a single cluster containing a single host.
+This creates a data center with a single cluster containing a single host.
 This host consist of a single 16 core CPU
 with a speed of 1 Ghz, and 100 MiB RAM memory.

 ### Count